 So, in the grand scheme, PIA is quite a capable streaming VPN.
-However, a select few providers like NordVPN and ExpressVPN are able to unblock the full gamut of services, as well as more regional Netflix libraries.
+However, a select few providers like ExpressVPN and ProtonVPN are able to unblock the full gamut of services, as well as more regional Netflix libraries.

 How good is PIA for torrenting?